clowdr-app/clowdr/frontend/README.md

 ## Local Development

+Refer to the comments in the `vite.config.ts` file regarding server configuration.
+For local development, you will likely need to comment out the first set of the `hmr` configuration options and uncomment the second set of the `hmr` configuration options.

 If the environment configuration changes, or for example, the `package.json` commands change, then you will need to restart tasks for this frontend.